 In April this year new legislation was approved (changing the definition of what is a HMO) so that mandatory HMO Licensing is now relevant to HMO properties which are less than three storeys high.

-Under the new conditions a building will be a HMO albeit less than three storeys high if it has two households which share a basic amenity, or the living accommodation is lacking in basic amenities.
+Under the new conditions a building will be a HMO albeit less than three storeys high if it has two households comprising of 5 or more persons and which either share a basic amenity, or the living accommodation is lacking in basic amenities.
 A basic amenity can be a toilet, personal washing facilities or cooking facilities.
 Landlords should be very cautious to check whether a house could be defined as a HMO because if they run such accommodation without a Licence this could lead to prosecution and a limited fine.
 Alternatively, the Local Housing Authority may impose a financial penalty up to £30,000.00 as an alternative to prosecution.

 National Minimum Sleeping Room Size

 A second legislative measure known as a Statutory Instrument brought in new conditions as to a mandatory national minimum sleeping room size and mandatory waste disposal requirements.

 In relation to the room sizes a list has been provided in Guidance provided by the Government in June 2018 saying that the minimum sleeping room size for a person over ten years of age is 6.51 sq. m for two persons over 10 years of age 10.22 sq. m and for one child under the age of 10 years 4.64 sq. m.
 Again, breach of these requirements may result in prosecution.

 Further sanctions are put in place for waste disposal and after the 1st October 2018 Licences issued to HMO owners will require compliance with Council storage and waste disposal schemes.
 Failure by Licence holders to comply with a Waste Disposal Scheme would be regarded as a breach of the Licence and a criminal offence.